Just outside Seattle, residents endure a dangerous yet ordinary intersection

 Speeding.
 Angry honks.
 Drivers shortcut through corner gas stations.
 People stand and ask for money on the yellow center stripe.
 Truck wheels roll up on the sidewalk.

-Just about every risk converges at the intersection of Highway 900 and South 129th Street in unincorporated King County, beyond the city limits of Seattle, Renton and Tukwila, where officials have more money and political clout to fix road problems.
+Just about every risk converges at the intersection of Highway 900 and South 129th Street in unincorporated King County, beyond the city limits of Seattle, Renton and Tukwila, places where officials have more money and political clout to fix road problems.
 A new hazard arrived in December 2021, when damage to a Duwamish River bridge caused a BNSF Railway yard in Tukwila to detour hundreds of freight trucks through hilly Skyway.

 A state study found 264 crashes from 2015-19 in a 1-mile stretch near the crossing, including eight when pedestrians were hit, and 86 collisions causing suspected and confirmed injuries.
 In 2022, a person died running into the path of a semi.